 However, the product can only be produced one at a time.

 The individual pieces are then packaged and sold in quantities of one dozen.

-If you pay the slightest bit less attention to one of those twelve individual pieces, the customer will not return the one, he will return the twelve.
+If you pay the slightest bit less attention to one of those twelve individual pieces, the customer will not return the one, they will return the twelve.

-Simple thought but with great consequence if ignored.
+Simple thought and with great consequence if ignored.

 In retail, you are serving one customer at a time, effectively.

 You may attempt to serve all customers, ineffectively, when you look beyond the needs of the one.